Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Perfumes, Fragrances, Fragrant Body Lotions,etc –

-Please avoid wearing or applying scents, perfumes, scented body lotions,etc before and after your session in respect for others with sensitivities and allergic reactions.
+Please avoid wearing or applying scents, perfumes, scented body lotions,etc before your session in respect for others with sensitivities and allergies.

 AT TIME OF APPOINTMENT/SESSION: